-AU25s require 2 height units in the rack.
-AU25s are set up on the same system unit as the PRIMERGY servers RX2530 M<x> and use the same system board.
+AU25s require 1 or 2 height units in the rack.
+AU25s are set up on the same system unit as the PRIMERGY servers RX2530/RX2540 M<x>.
 Differences in the basic units exist to permit integration of the Application Units into the SE server and to enhance the SE server's redundancy features.

-In the event of questions, e.g. regarding application compatibility, the information for the PRIMERGY servers RX2530 M<x> also applies for the Application Units of the SE server.
+In the event of questions, e.g. regarding application compatibility, the information for the PRIMERGY servers RX2530/RX2540 M<x> also applies for the Application Units of the SE server.

 Security functions in the BIOS setup and on the system board protect the data against manipulation.
-Information on the security functions is provided in the manual "BIOS Setup Utility for FUJITSU Server PRIMERGY RX2530 M<x>" on the Manual Server (http://manuals.ts.fujitsu.com):
+Information on the security functions is provided in the manual "BIOS Setup Utility for FUJITSU Server PRIMERGY RX25yy M<x>" on the Manual Server (http://manuals.ts.fujitsu.com):

-► Go to x86 Servers → PRIMERGY Servers, select PRIMERGY RX Servers and then RX 2530 Series.

-When the Service Pack 1 of the SE V6.2A is released, the AU25 M4 is also released after the AU25 M1.
+- > Go to x86 Servers -> PRIMERGY Servers, select PRIMERGY RX Servers and then RX 2530 Series respectively RX 2540 Series. - With the release of Service Pack 1 of SE V6.2A, AU25 M4 is also released after AU25 M1.
+With SE V6.
+3A, AU25 M4 on the basis of PRIMERGY RX2540 M4 is released as well as AU2540 M5 on the basis of PRIMERGY RX2540 M5.